Python Tips and Tricks

 return (x**2 + y**2 + z**2) ** 0.5

-If the analyst has used this function, type checkers like Mypy would have flagged the use of the distance
+If the analyst had used this function, type checkers like Mypy would have flagged the use of the distance

 name as incorrect usage.
-Then the analyst could have corrected their code immediately.
+Then the analyst could have corrected their code before running it and seeing the error.

-function executes successfully when you pass it a complex
+function still executes without an error when you pass it a complex

 number as an argument, even though a complex